Skip to main content

 Wedding Coat Check Tipping Guide

-Coat check is one of those small details that can make a big difference for your guests' comfort, especially at winter weddings.
-Here's how to handle the tipping.
+Coat check is one of those small details that makes a big difference for your guests' comfort, especially at winter weddings.
+Here's how to handle the tipping smoothly.

 Standard Tip Range